graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 A complete example of single instance subscription server including a react app that utilizes the Apollo Client is available in the [demo projects](../reference/demo-projects) section.

+## Subscription Action Results

+You saw above the special action result `SkipSubscriptionEvent()` used to instruct graphql to skip this event and not tell the client about it; this can be very useful in scenarios where the subscription supplies filter data to only receive some very specific data and not all items published via a specific event.

+Here is a complete list of the various subscription action results:

+* `SkipSubscriptionEvent()` - Instructs the server to skip the raised event, no data will be sent to the client.
+* `OkAndComplete(data)` - Works just like `this.Ok()` but ends the subscription after the event is completed.
+This action result does not close the underlying connection.

 ## Scaling Subscription Servers

 Using web sockets has a natural limitation in that any each server instance has a maximum number of socket connections that it can handle.
 Once that limit is reached no additional clients can register subscriptions.

 Ok no problem, just scale horizontally, spin up additional ASP.NET server instances, add a load balancer and have the new requests open a web socket connection to these additional server instances, right?
 Not so fast.

-With the examples above events published by any mutation using `PublishSubscriptionEvent` are routed internally directly to the local subscription server meaning only those clients connected to the server where the event was raised will receive it.
+With the examples above, events published by any mutation using `PublishSubscriptionEvent()` are routed internally, directly to the local subscription server meaning only those clients connected to the server where the event was raised will receive it.
 Clients connected to other server instances will never know an event was raised.
 This represents a big problem for large scale websites, so what do we do?

 ### Custom Event Publishing